Strategic Plan

 Institutional Core Values

-Piedmont Technical College is guided by the practice of these Core Values (last approved by PTC Area Commission on January 15, 2019):
+Piedmont Technical College commits to the pursuit of excellence through the following: (last approved by PTC Area Commission on March 18, 2025):

 Section Two: Strategic Plan